ekgoode/toxic_response_predictor/README.md

 # Self-Aware or Self-Deceived?
 Can GPT-4 predict its own toxic behavior?
-In this repository I explore whether popular large language models (LLMs) are strong predictors of their own propensity to return a toxic response, given a toxic prompt.
-I source toxic prompts from the [Thoroughly Engineered Toxicity (TET)](https://huggingface.co/datasets/convoicon/Thoroughly_Engineered_Toxicity) dataset, a curated collection of human interacions with 25 different LLMs that were shown to illicit toxic responses.
-The records in TET are augmented to prompt GPT-4 to predict whether the its own response will be classified as toxic.
-GPT-4's predictions are logged and compared to an evalutaion of its acutall responses to the TET prompts, classifying responses as toxic using [HateBERT](https://huggingface.co/GroNLP/hateBERT).
-This project is a early work in progress.
-Please star this repository if you're interested in following along!
+This repository investigates whether popular large language models (LLMs), like GPT-4, can effectively predict their own propensity to produce toxic responses when presented with toxic prompts.
+The study leverages the [Thoroughly Engineered Toxicity (TET)](https://huggingface.co/datasets/convoicon/Thoroughly_Engineered_Toxicity) dataset, a curated collection of human interactions with 25 different LLMs known to elicit toxic outputs.

+Using this dataset, prompts are augmented to ask GPT-4 to anticipate whether its own responses will be classified as toxic.
+These predictions are logged and evaluated by comparing them against GPT-4's actual responses to the same prompts, with toxicity classification performed using [HateBERT](https://huggingface.co/GroNLP/hateBERT).

+This project is an early-stage exploration of AI self-reflection and accountability.
+If you’re interested in following its progress, please consider starring this repository!

 # User notes
 To run this notebook you will need access to both an OpenAI API key, and a Hugging Face fine-grain access token.
 The OpenAI API key should be stored in an environment variable named OPENAI_API_KEY.
 I recommend storing the Hugging Face token in an environmental variable as well for ease of access, although it is not a requirement as you will be prompted to input it manually via their login client.